gonzalohooh/AI-Toolbox/README.md

 - **natural_language_processing**: Contains notebooks related to NLP tasks such as text classification, sentiment analysis, and language modeling.
 - **signal_processing**: Contains notebooks related to signal processing tasks such as time-series analysis and speech recognition.
 - **bioinformatics**: Contains notebooks related to bioinformatics tasks such as genomic data analysis, protein structure prediction, and biomedical data analysis.
+- **reinforcement_learning**: Contains notebooks related to reinforcement learning tasks such as optimization and control in various domains.

 ## Notebooks